Keeping up with my brand and my blog, I am mixing things up and posting things late.

 But for someone who is making a living from being online, sharing stuff online, and getting work from doing work and sharing it on the worldwide web… THIS IS SUICIDE!

-This post was written a year ago.
-I dug it up again, and edited it a bit, to post it this year with more intention.
+The draft for this post was written in 2015.
+I dug it up, edited it a bit, to post it in 2016 with more intention.

 May 15 marks a turning point in the course of history with massive consequences